awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_getting-started.md

 This procedure guides you through the process of creating a custom rule that evaluates whether each of your EC2 instances is the t2\.micro type\.
 AWS Config will run event\-based evaluations for this rule, meaning it will check your instance configurations each time AWS Config detects a configuration change in an instance\.
 AWS Config will flag t2\.micro instances as compliant and all other instances as noncompliant\.
 The compliance status will appear in the AWS Config console\.

-To have the best outcome with this procedure, your should have one or more EC2 instances in your AWS account\.
+To have the best outcome with this procedure, you should have one or more EC2 instances in your AWS account\.
 Your instances should include a combination of at least one t2\.micro instance and other types\.

 To create this rule, first, you will create an AWS Lambda function by customizing a blueprint in the AWS Lambda console\.
 Then, you will create a custom rule in AWS Config, and you will associate the rule with the function\.